W. Richard West Jr.: Professional career

 West was a partner in the Washington, D.C., office of Fried, Frank, Harris, Shriver & Jacobson, and, subsequently, in the Indian-owned Albuquerque law firm of Gover, Stetson, Williams & West, P.C.
 During his law career, West served as both a general counsel and special counsel to a wide range of tribes and non-tribal organizations, before tribal, state, and federal and tribal courts.
 He also represented clients before several executive departments of the U.S. Federal Government and the Congress.

-During his tenure in the Smithsonia, the Washington Post exposed his lavish travel expenses and a gala farewell celebration.
+During his tenure in the Smithsonian, the Washington Post exposed his lavish travel expenses and a gala farewell celebration.
 This is part of a general crackdown on Smithsonian expenses by the General Accounting Office.
 West has stated that the travel was for museum business and approved by supervisors.
 After conducting an investigation at the request of the United States Congress, the Smithsonian Institution's inspector general found that West "should have exercised better judgment."
 West has agreed to reimburse the Smithsonian $9,700.
 The Smithsonian Office of the Inspector General, A. Sprightley Ryan, published a 42-page report on October 28, 2008 responding to media reports and congressional requests.

 From 2007 to 2010, West served as the Vice President of the International Council of Museums.
 In 2011, he was appointed as the Interim Director for the Textile Museum in Washington D.C.
 Since 2011, he has served on the board of directors of the Native Arts and Cultures Foundation.
 In 2012, the Association of Tribal Archives, Libraries, & Museums (ATALM) honored West with a Guardians of Culture and Lifeways International Award and the Autry Museum of the American West designated West as the new President and CEO.